Movie and TV stars join picket lines in fight over the future of Hollywood

 The famous faces of Oscar and Emmy winners will likely be seen with some regularity on picket lines in New York and Los Angeles, adding star power to the demonstrations outside studios and corporate offices.

-In recent weeks, many actors made a show of solidarity with writers, who walked out in May.
+In recent weeks, many actors made a show of solidarity with the 11,500 writers, who walked out in May.
 Now 65,000 members of the actors' union have formally joined them on strike.

 The two guilds have similar issues with studios and streaming services.
 They are concerned about contracts keeping up with inflation and about residual payments, which compensate creators and actors for use of their material beyond the original airing, such as in reruns or on streaming services.
 The unions also want to put up guardrails against the use of artificial intelligence mimicking their work on film and television.